CSCfi/csc-user-guide/docs/apps/bayescan.md

 ```

-The above script reserves 8 hours of comuting time, 6GB of memory and 4 compyting cores.
+The script above reserves 8 hours of comuting time, 6GB of memory and 4 computing cores.
 The XXXXXX in the --account definition
-should be replaced with the ID number of your comuting project.
+should be replaced with the ID number of your computing project.
 The job can be submitted to the batch job system with command:
 ```text
 sbatch script
 ```
-Don't use Bayescan with more than 8 cores (execpt if you have verified that your task really benefits from larger core numbers).
+Don't use BayeScan with more than 8 cores (execpt if you have verified that your task really benefits from larger core numbers).

 More instructions for running batch jobs can be found form [CSC batch job instructions](https://docs.csc.fi/computing/running/getting-started/)